python/cpython/Doc/library/devmode.rst

   * :exc:`PendingDeprecationWarning`
   * :exc:`ResourceWarning`

-  Normally, the following warnings are filtered by the default :ref:`warning filters <describing-warning-filters>`.
+  Normally, the above warnings are filtered by the default :ref:`warning filters <describing-warning-filters>`.

   It behaves as if the :option:`-W default <-W>` command line option is used.